Viki-coding/GAA_STORE/TESTING.md

 **BUG:** I realised that should of used a general product_detail.html rather than separate product detail pages to reuse code and work with the product list dynamically.
 So I set about to do that.
 REceived an error page NoReverseMatch at /products/hurley/1/.
 Reverse for 'add_to_bag' with arguments '('',)' not found.
 1 pattern(s) tried: ['bag/add/(?P<product_id>[0-9]+)/\\Z'].
 **RESOLVED BY:** I fixed a typo in my nested form.
 I reviewed by views, concentrating on hurley_details as this was hightlighted in grey in the error page.
 In my return render I changed 'hurley': hurley.product to 'product': hurley.product and this fixed it.

+**BUG:**  When checking my products were displaying, I noticed that grips was not displaying a color drop down arrow, which it should have.
+**RESOLVED BY:**  Checked by def grip_detail view which looked correct, checked my grips model which also looked correct.
+After checking my product list template, I had a naming typo error which I corrected and I was missing the logic for grips, I added the condiation to check if it was a grip to render the color dropdown, which resolved the bug.